 COMMUNICATIONS & ANNOUNCEMENTS

-The September newsletter and library related newspaper articles were included in the board packet.
-A flyer for the annual Friends meeting and book sale was distributed.
+The November newsletter and library related newspaper articles were included in the board packet.

 FACILITIES COMMITTEE – next meeting December 8, 2016 at 6:00 pm.